 - High Temperature (Above 1500C)

-On the basis of application, the geothermal energy market has been segmented as follows:
+On the basis of application, the geothermal power market has been segmented as follows:

 - Power Generation